 Figure 1.
-The simulated Northern Hemisphere (a) annual ice thickness, (b) May snow depth, (c) ice area and Southern Hemisphere (d) annual ice thickness, (e) October snow depth, and (f) ice area.
-On the ice thickness plots, the contour interval for the black lines is 0.5m and the simulated 15% ice concentration for March and September are shown in the bold white and grey contour lines.
-For the snow thickness plots, the contour interval for the black lines is 0.1m.
-Observed ice area averaged from 1979-2013 shown on panels (c) and (f) is from the NSIDC sea ice index (Fetterer et al., 2017).

-The simulated sea ice mass budget that drives the annual cycle is considerably different between the two hemispheres (Figure 2).
+The Northern Hemisphere (a) annual ice thickness, (b) May snow thickness, (c) ice area and Southern Hemisphere (d) annual ice thickness, (e) October snow thickness, and (f) ice area.
+Observed ice area averaged from 1979-2013 is from the NSIDC sea ice index (Fetterer et al., 2017).
+On the maps, the 15% March and September ice concentration contour is shown in the white contour lines.
+The sea ice mass budget that drives the annual cycle is considerably different between the two hemispheres (Figure 2).
 The model simulates several distinct ice growth and melt processes.
 Ice accumulation processes include congelation ice growth onto the base of an existing sea ice pack, frazil ice formation associated with the supercooling of ocean water, and snow-ice formation.
 Melting processes are comprised of surface melting at the top of the ice, basal melting at the bottom of the ice, and lateral melting at the sides of floes.
-Dynamic processes do not directly act as a gain or loss of ice mass but do transport sea ice regionally and drive ice ridging, which causes conversion of thinner ice to thick ice with a smaller areal